 From July 2017 to July 2018, Dr. Amstutz served as interim president of the College of Coastal Georgia, a state college in the University System of Georgia.
 Under her leadership, the college saw enrollment growth for three consecutive sessions and prepared to welcome its incoming president.

 Dr. Amstutz’s work in the University of System of Georgia began in 1997 with 16 years of service in UGA’s Office of the President.
 Her initial 10 years as assistant to the president were followed by six years as chief of staff.

 Dr. Amstutz holds the Jere W. Morehead Distinguished Professorship and has a courtesy appointment in the department of English.
 She received her bachelor’s degree in English from Centre College in Danville, Kentucky, and master’s and doctoral degrees in English and American literature from Washington University in St. Louis.

-An alumna of Leadership Georgia and LEAD Athens, she has been actively involved on the Girl Scouts of Historic Georgia’s regional advisory board and currently serves on the President’s Advisory Council for Centre College.
+An alumna of Leadership Georgia and LEAD Athens, she has served on the Girl Scouts of Historic Georgia’s regional advisory board and currently serves on the President’s Advisory Council for Centre College.